-Dr Melanie Klinkner is an international law scholar and author of the Bournemouth Protocol on Mass Grave Protection and Investigation.
+Dr Melanie Klinkner is an international law scholar and, together with Dr Ellie Smith, author of the Bournemouth Protocol on Mass Grave Protection and Investigation.
+In January 2023 she was awarded an ERC Consolidator Grant (£1.6 mio, funded through the UKRI guarantee for Frontier Research) to develop a comprehensive human rights framework for Mass Grave Protection, Investigation and Engagement (MaGPIE).
 She led an Arts and Humanities Research Council Research Leaders Fellowship for the creation of mass grave protection guidelines with the International Commission on Missing Persons (ICMP) as project partner.
 In addition, she was the Principal Investigator on a Global Challenges Research Fund project on how to humanise the process of mass grave protection and investigation from the representative perspective of victims’ families.
 Presently she is working on a Leverhulme funded project to explore the merit of open source mass grave mapping.
 Together with Dr Howard Davis she is author of the monograph ‘The Right to the Truth in International Law’ (published by Routledge, 2020).
 During Trinity Term 2018 she was a Research Visitor at Oxford University's Bonavero Institute of Human Rights.
 Since February 2021 she is a member of the 'Panel of Experts on Missing Persons' for the ICMP.
 At Bournemouth University she teaches public international law, international criminal law and international human rights law.